Skip to content

 print("Langfuse client is authenticated and ready!")

-If the access fails, you may encounter the following error:
+If the integration fails, you might encounter the following error:

 langfuse.api.resources.commons.errors.unauthorized_error.UnauthorizedError: status_code: 401, body: {}